Kong/kubernetes-ingress-controller/docs/concepts/custom-resources.md

 Every `KongConsumer` resource in Kubernetes directly translates to a [Consumer][kong-consumer] object in Kong.

-## KongCredential
+## KongCredential (Deprecated)

-Once a `KongConsumer` resource is created, credentials associated with the `Consumer` can be provisioned inside Kong.
+Once a `KongConsumer` resource is created, credentials associated with the `Consumer` can be provisioned inside Kong using KongCredential custom resource.

+This Custom Resource has been deprecated and will be removed in a future release.
+Instead, please use secret-based credentials.

 [k8s-crd]: https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/
 [kong-consumer]: https://getkong.org/docs/latest/admin-api/#consumer-object